NathanielB123/depfix/README.md

 # DepFix: Dependent Fixpoints!

 Positive (but not strictly!) iso-recursive types implemented in Agda with `postulate`s and `rewrite` rules.
 My main motivation with exploring this is to see if these ideas might work for the core theory of my own language (i.e. as an alternative to W-types).
+Take a look at the [Examples](./src/Examples)!

 - Positive Inductive Types: [Simple.agda](./src/Simple.agda)
 - Inductive-Recursive Types: [IndRec.agda](./src/IndRec.agda)